The Definitive Guide to Canada Express Entry: Eligibility, ECA, CRS, Creating Profile, ITA, Documents Required and Application Processes

 Once you have created this profile, you would have to wait for the Canadian Express Entry pool draw, which usually occurs every two weeks.
 You will receive an e-mail at the provided email address.

-IMPORTANT NOTE: If you noticed, you are not required to submit proof of age or any other evidence for the details you have entered.
+IMPORTANT NOTE: If you notice, you are not required to submit proof of age or any other evidence for the details you have entered.
 Hence, if you are selected and invited to apply for Canadian PR but are unable to produce the documents as per the details entered, there could be serious consequences, such as being barred from applying to Canada for 5 years or more.

 For recent and up-to-date news about Canada Express Entry, check here.